Cumulocity-IoT/c8y-docs/content/change-logs/device-management/ui-c8y-1021-19-0-added-docs-information-in-the-modal-of-smart-group-creation.md

 ticket: DM-4130
 version: 1021.19.0
 ---
-To make it easier for users when creating smart groups, a link to the smart group documentation has been added to the smart group creation modal.
+To support users when creating smart groups, a link to the smart group documentation has been added to the smart group creation modal.
 This allows users to quickly access helpful information.